 The doctor refers patients to this clinic for appropriate education, advice and supervision of treatment.
 Patients also attend this clinic when they are due for Asthma Medication Review which is usually when their authorised repeat medication has expired.

 Minor surgery is provided by Dr McClune.
 Patients may self-refer to this clinic for cauterisation of warts.
 The practice also provides Minor Surgery as an Enhanced Service.
 Under this service, patients can be referred for joint injections so appointments can only be obtained via Dr McClune or one of the other GPs.

-First two Wednesdays of the month 2.00 to 4.30pm and as required throughout the week (Nurse White and Dr O'Donnell).
-Patients with Type 2 Diabetes are referred to this clinic so that their condition can be carefuly monitored.
+Patients with Type 2 Diabetes are referred to this clinic so that their condition can be carefully monitored.
 Dr O'Donnell is the clinical lead for Diabetes, while Nurse White facilitates the clinic.
-Newly diagnosed patients will be referred to the Commnunity Chiropodist and the Dietician for initial assessment.
+Newly diagnosed patients will be referred to the Community Chiropodist and the Dietician for initial assessment.

 Patients who are deemed to be 'at risk of developing' COPD (Chronic Obstructive Pulmonary Disease) are invited to attend the Practice Nurse for Spirometry Testing, which can confirm a diagnosis of COPD.
 If the diagnosis is confirmed, patients are then monitored on a regular basis by the Practice Nurse and will be referred back to their GP if appropriate.

 If necessary, patients can be referred to other specialist services.
 Such services include: